A-jha/Blog-Web-App/README.md

 ## Blogging-Website-Project
-Simple Blogging website made using HTML CSS and JavaScript This project was made during my learning period and i like it
+Simple Blogging website made using HTML CSS and JavaScript .
 ## Tools used
 ### <ul>
   <li>Font Awesome For icons</li>